This post follows on from: Buenos Aires – The Food!

 A surprisingly delicious and reasonably common dish in South America is the cazuela, a hot pot type of dish based around the Spanish word for casserole or cooking pot.
 We first tried these in restaurant Cumana in Buenos Aires in 2009 and returned for more this trip.
 The restaurant has several choices on their menu.
 We give our version of the dish here.
 Again treat it as much a method for a dish of your own making rather than a fixed recipe.

 The first photo below is from Cumana.
-The next is of one of our versions with a cheesy topping.
+The next two are of our versions with a cheesy topping.

 Most of the ingredients for this type of hot pot stew are flexible and optional.
 They can contain meat or you can make a vegetarian version.
 The cheese makes them quite delicious as do smoky ham and salami type meats.